 Maternal Mortality Reduction In Ethiopia Faces Numerous Challenges

-The maternal mortality rate has rested between 600-700/100,000, showing the persistent challenges the nation faces in securing safe maternal care1.
+The maternal mortality rate has rested between 600-700/100,000, showing the persistent challenges the nation faces in securing safe maternal care ((WHO, Ethiopian Demographic and Health Survey 2011)).
 Ethiopia has one of the lowest rates of skilled birth attendance in the world: less than 10% of women deliver with a trained nurse, midwife, or doctor.
 (Ethiopian Demographic and Health Survey 2011) The situation for mothers in Ethiopia has unfortunately seen little improvement over the last decade, despite other indicators of economic progress in the country – including significant improvements in under-5 mortality.

 Over 80% of the Ethiopian population lives in rural areas, where infrastructure remains weak.
 The government has engaged in large national development projects, including bolstering the country’s road network and training over 30,000 “health extension workers,” local medical auxiliaries that assist primarily in providing ante-natal care and child health services to families in remote areas.
 New medical schools have cropped up around the country to improve the number of skilled health personnel, but access to quality services remains a challenge for the vast majority of Ethiopian mothers.
 Skilled medical personnel congregate in urban areas of the country, leaving the majority of the nation reliant on poorly-trained auxiliaries and traditional healers.
 Comprehensive obstetric care, including cesarean section and assisted deliveries, remain an urban luxury.